 Unless it is a dormant season, slow growth is an alarming sign.

-Please ensure that you place it in medium indirect sunlight and moderate humidity and give it enough space to spread out.
+Please place it in medium indirect sunlight and moderate humidity and give it enough space to spread out.

 What is the difference between the Epipremnum Pinnatum plant and Cebu blue plant?

-The Epipremnum Pinnatum plant is called Pothos, and it boasts large leaves with a deep green shade.
+The Epipremnum Pinnatum plant is called Pothos, boasting large leaves with a deep green shade.

 On the other hand, the Cebu blue plant has smaller foliage colored bright light blue.
 Ask your local plant salesman for more details.

 Conclusion On Epipremnum pinnatum Care